care home costs

 Care Home Staffing and Long Term Care Costs

 Staffing costs account for between 40% and 60% of a care home’s outgoings.
 These include care, catering, cleaning, laundry, management, administration and reception staff.
 As we might expect, pay is dependent on experience and the best-qualified, most dedicated carers are highly valued and can be expensive to retain.
-It’s not just training which makes for a good carer; those who excel in the professional do so in part through the strength of their personality.
+It’s not just training which makes for a good carer; those who excel in their profession do so in part through the strength of their personality.
 It takes a naturally caring, energetic and highly committed individual to deliver high-quality care, and the best carers are those who are always willing to give a little extra for the comfort and enjoyment of their residents.
 Depending on the level of care delivered, staff can be required on as much as a 1:1 ratio, each resident being supported by a carer.
 All of the other requirements of an employer factor in, such as holiday and sick pay and employer’s National Insurance and pension contributions.

 Facilities and Dining

 Other costs include utilities, food and catering, registration fees and maintenance, entertainment, planning and delivery of activities and a whole host of other outgoings.
 There is a lot of variance within most of these areas, as a basic catering offering would obviously cost a fraction of the price of a restaurant-standard offering which presents much choice in terms of menu and venue.
-Staffing is important here too, as the best chefs and cooks often possess decades of carefully-honed experience and expect to earn fair remuneration for their services, which are universally in demand.
+Staffing is important here too, as the best chefs and cooks often possess decades of carefully honed experience and expect to earn fair remuneration for their services, which are universally in demand.
 The level of attention paid to individual long term care needs and preferences is also significant, as a more generic offering would prove cheaper, while an approach which considers specific dietary requirements (such as Signature’s dysphagia-friendly food program), and personal preferences with sensitivity will be more expensive.

 If extensive programmes of activities are offered, both staffing and other costs are likely to be higher due to the cost of instructors to deliver classes, equipment and sometimes additional insurance.
 There can also be transport costs to assist residents in accessing off-site activities and services.